Centre of Tallahassee: History

 Tallahassee Mall opened in 1971 with three anchor stores: Woolco, Gayfers and Montgomery Ward; other major tenants included McCrory Stores and Walgreens.
 Woolco was closed in 1983 and replaced with Zayre.
 Seven years later, this anchor became Ames when the Zayre chain was acquired.

 A new wing was added behind Montgomery Ward in 1992.
 This new wing ended in a fourth anchor store, Parisian.
 As a result of this wing opening, the Montgomery Ward store was bisected by a new mall concourse to connect the new wing to the existing mall.
-Development was also to have included Kmart moving into the former Ames space, plus the addition of Mervyn’s.
+Development was also to have included Kmart moving into the former Ames space, plus the addition of Mervyn's.
 Afterward, then-manager Tom Strauss was fired by the mall's owners, Westinghouse, and the mall's management was sold to Edward J. DeBartolo Corporation.
 In 1995, a local group took over from DeBartolo.

 Despite the opening of Service Merchandise and the first Tallahassee-area Goody's Family Clothing store in the former Ames in 1995, mall occupancy had decreased to forty-five percent by June of that year.

 A twenty-screen movie theater owned by AMC Theatres was added to the Parisian wing in 1996.
 Gayfers was acquired by Dillard's in 1998, followed by the closure of two more anchors: Service Merchandise in 1999 and Montgomery Ward in 2000.
 Jones Lang LaSalle acquired the mall and then began renovations on it.
 The former was split between Ross Dress for Less and Shoe Carnival, while the latter became Burlington Coat Factory and other stores.
 Several new big-box stores were added, including Oshman's, Barnes & Noble and Guitar Center.

 Feldman Mall Properties acquired the mall from Jones Lang LaSalle in 2005.
-Belk acquired the Parisian chain in 2007 and re-branded the Tallahassee Mall store as Belk, while Dillard's announced its closure in early 2008.
+Belk acquired the Parisian chain in 2007 and downgraded the Tallahassee Mall store as Belk, while Dillard's announced its closure in early 2008.

 The mall went into foreclosure in January 2011.
 Later in the same month, a real estate company based in Miami bought its ground lease for $100.
 It was then announced that the mall was not expected to close, in spite of its increasingly common reputation as a dead mall.